-Microsoft Project Tutorial: Resource Management Using Microsoft Project
+Resource Management Using Microsoft Project

 Develop the WBS

 The first step is to develop a WBS that resembles the location hierarchy.
-I like to think visually before detailing the work in Microsoft Project, so I used Matchware MindView to develop a hierarchical WBS (Figure 1).
+I like to think visually before detailing the work in Microsoft Project, so I used Matchware MindView to create a hierarchical WBS (Figure 1).

 Figure 1 – Work Breakdown Structure